Neosho City Council rejects new COVID ordinance, repeals current one

 "We can go back to normal life in Neosho," said Mayor Carmin Allen.

 With 4-0 votes, council members removed sections that called for adjustments to the current ordinance, leaving alone a section that repealed the city's existing ordinance.
+Councilman William Doubek was excused as absent.

 More than 130 people attended the special meeting, held Thursday at the Neosho Civic Auditorium.

-Before members of the public spoke, the council approved an amendment to the ordinance that allowed churches to host their full capacity allowed by building and fire codes.
-The amendment was approved with a 4-0 vote.
+Before members of the public spoke, the council expressed support for an amendment to the ordinance that allowed churches to host their full capacity allowed by building and fire codes.

 That did not stave off criticism from people who spoke against passing the ordinance, saying that it was too much of an intrusion of government into private lives.
 More than 20 people spoke during the meeting, all of them asking for the council to vote against it.
 One person, who did not attend, had their statement in favor of the ordinance read by City Clerk Cheyenne Wright.